 Preparing for your wedding

 As with all your planning, come and see us in good time.
-Each Friday evening from 6.00pm to 7.00pm there is a member of the clergy in the church vestry.
+Each Monday evening from 6.00pm to 7.00pm there is a member of the clergy in the church vestry.
 This is a drop-in session so there is no need to make an appointment.
 Just turn up.
-Jerry will be very pleased to see you, take details and talk to you about:
+Tim will be very pleased to see you, take details and talk to you about:

 Looking forward to marriage